WCSCourses/ScientificCommunities/02-define-domain-and-purpose.md

 # 2. Define your domain and purpose

-A strong community starts with a strong reason to exist.
+A strong Community of Practice starts with a clear reason to exist.

 Before deciding on platforms, events, branding or membership numbers, define:

 1. **What is the community's domain?**
-2. **What do members want to achieve or learn together?**
+2. **What do members want to learn, develop or accomplish together?**
 3. **Why is a community the right way to do this?**

-A Community of Practice is built around a shared domain, a community of people who interact around that domain, and a developing shared practice.
+A Community of Practice develops through the combination of three elements:

+**Domain + Community + Practice**

+The domain gives the community its identity.
+The community provides the relationships and interactions through which people learn.
+The practice is the knowledge, experience, tools, resources and approaches that members develop together.

-The three should evolve together.
+These three elements should develop together over time.

 ---